The Ask and the Answer: Plot summary

-Resuming directly after The Knife of Never Letting Go, Todd Hewitt is captured by the Mayor's army in Haven, renamed New Prentisstown, but his only concern is for Viola.
+Todd Hewitt is captured by the Mayor's army in Haven, renamed New Prentisstown.
 He is forced to live in the town's clock tower with the previous Mayor, Con Ledger.
 Ledger explains that Haven discovered a cure for Noise, but Mayor Prentiss (now President Prentiss) has confiscated it for sole use by leaders of New Prentisstown.
-He has also separated the males and females, and imprisons all domestic Spackle who live in the town.
-The Mayor organises a speech as the rest of his army marches in.
-He expresses his displeasure at the easiness of taking over, claiming that the people will pay for the lack of war.
+He has separated the males and females, and imprisoned all domestic Spackle who live in the town.

-Elsewhere, Viola awakens.
-Likewise her thoughts are for Todd.
-She is in a house of healing, a 'clinic' staffed by female healers, as opposed to male doctors, for her gunshot wound.
-She meets Mistress Coyle, the head of the facility, who also has previous political and activist ties.
-Viola also meets the apprentices Corinne Wyatt and Maddy as she recovers.
+Viola awakens in a clinic staffed by female healers for her gunshot wound.
+She meets Mistress Coyle, the head of the facility, who has previous political and activist ties.
+Viola meets the apprentices Corinne Wyatt and Maddy as she recovers.

 Todd is made to work with the enslaved Spackle of New Prentisstown with Davy Prentiss.
-Todd hopes that by complying he is ensuring Viola's health and safety, while the Mayor hopes that Davy will become a better person with Todd's influence.
-Todd is disgusted at the treatment of the Spackle, yet Davy is proud of his authority.
+Todd is disgusted at the treatment of the Spackle while Davy is proud of his authority.
 As the Spackle speak via Noise, cure has been placed into the Spackle's food to prevent communication.

-Back at the house of healing, Viola finally recovers enough to help Mistress Coyle and begins an apprenticeship as a healer.
-However, one night Mistress Coyle and many other healers disappear.
-They have led a group of women out of New Prentisstown to form a resistance movement, reconvened from the time of the Spackle War, known as "The Answer", to carry out a series of bombings in the city.
+Viola recovers enough to help Mistress Coyle and begins an apprenticeship as a healer.
+One night Mistress Coyle and other healers disappear.
+They have led some women out of New Prentisstown to form a resistance movement reconvened from the time of the Spackle War, known as "The Answer", to carry out bombings in the city.